griush/zm/README.md

 ### Getting Started
 For a full example of the usage along with Zig's build system see: [example](/example/).

-Simple example for game development:
+Simple example for game development.
 ```zig
 const zm = @import("zm");
 const std = @import("std");